NoxelS/openai-scraper/README.md

 ## Features

-- **Environment-Specific Configuration**: Leverages `.env` files for differentiating between development and production environments.
 - **Puppeteer Plugins Integration**: Includes plugins like `puppeteer-extra-plugin-anonymize-ua`, `puppeteer-extra-plugin-adblocker`, `puppeteer-extra-plugin-recaptcha`, and `puppeteer-extra-plugin-stealth` for enhanced scraping capabilities.
 - **Automated Scheduling**: Utilizes `node-cron` for scheduling scraping tasks, customizable for different intervals.
+- **Environment-Specific Configuration**: Leverages `.env` files for differentiating between development and production environments.
 - **MySQL Database Integration**: Features integration with MySQL using a connection pool for efficient data handling.
 - **Error Handling and Debugging**: Advanced error handling with screenshot capabilities for debugging, along with options to open devtools and slow down Puppeteer operations for detailed inspection.
+- **Automated Deployment**: Includes a docker-compose file for automated deployment of the scraper.
+This will automatically build the scraper, a MySQL database, and a phpMyAdmin instance for database management.

 ## Getting Started